latest nhpb_banner 1__compressed2

 Tennessee Department of Health’s Children’s Special Services (CSS)

 Provides financial assistance for the reimbursement for medical bills, supplies, pharmaceuticals and therapies for children under the age of 21 that are qualified.
-They are work with local doctors, hospitals, and local managed care organization networks.
+They are work with local doctors, hospitals, and local managed care organization networks at all state of TN public health departments.
 The organization will also offer referrals to specialists if the client has special health care needs.

 Tennessee Department of Health’s Diabetes Prevention and Control Program